What is hearing screening?

 A parent/guardian who picked hearing screening alone but now wants expanded hearing screening should contact their regional IHP to let them know about this change.

 A parent/guardian who picked expanded hearing screening but now does not want the hearing loss risk factor blood spot screen to be done should contact Newborn Screening Ontario directly for information about next steps.
-Once we knows that the testing should be done, it usually takes about one week to complete testing and get results.
+Once we know that the testing should be done, it usually takes about one week to complete testing and get results.
 Therefore, depending upon how much time has passed, it is possible that testing may have already been completed.
 To contact us call 1-613-738-3222.

 If a parent/guardian who declined hearing screening at birth becomes interested in hearing screening, they should speak to their baby’s health care provider and/or contact their regional IHP for more information.